 1. She Played Collegiate Voleyball at Rice University

-During her sophomore year, she recorded seven double-doubles and saw even more playing time as a junior in 2012.
+During her sophomore year, she recorded seven double-doubles; she saw even more playing time as a junior in 2012.
 Riddlesprigger played in 30 matches her third season and was ranked No. 17 in the conference in digs per set.

-In Riddlesprigger’s senior season, she was named the C-USA’s Defensive Player of the Week.
-She recorded a season high in kills with 16 in a match against LSU.
+In Riddlesprigger’s senior year, she was named the Conference-USA’s Defensive Player of the Week.
+She recorded a season-high 16 kills in a match. in a match against LSU.
 In all four of her collegiate seasons, she was on the C-USA Commissioner’s Honor Roll.

 She also ran outdoor track at Rice and participated in the javelin throw and high jump.